andymikulski/andymikulski.github.io/dev/_posts/projects/2017-4-15-grav-assist.md

 # About

 As a child, I'd ask my brother Rick for game ideas.
 A particular idea stuck with him for several years, and when I'd ask for inspiration - he'd mention the "space game."
-He described the game as a ship using gravity wells and celesital bodies to navigate an area.
+He described the game as a ship using gravity wells and celestial bodies to navigate an area.
 I was unconvinced it'd be fun, citing level design issues and the pace the game would need to take to feel smooth.

 After years of my brother offering his idea, I eventually dug into Unity, and knew my first game had to be the space game.
 The concept was generally simple, and I needed a project to learn Unity on, so I trekked forth.